balajimore/pillopl.github.io/_posts/2016-08-14-ES-and-CQRS-sample-revisited.md

 ***Package: domain***
 <p style="text-align:justify;">
 Application simulates a shop with various items.
-Since it is only a sample and shopping domain is much more complicated, this probably won't be modeled like that in real software.
+Since it is only a sample and shopping domain is much more complicated, this probably won't be modeled like that in a real software.
 Anyway, a shop item can be in 4 states: INITIALIZED, BOUGHT, PAID, PAYMENT_MISSING.
 Changing a state means emitting an event.
-Let's take a look at diagram of states.
+Let's take a look at state diagram.

 <img src="/images/states.png">